sparshrex/EzyMetrics-Dashboard/README.md

 # EzyMetrics Dashboard App

-This is a **Lead Management Dashboard** built using **React.js** and **Tailwind CSS**.
+This is a **EzyMetrics Management Dashboard** built using **React.js** and **Tailwind CSS**.
 It allows users to manage leads, view analytics, generate reports, and customize widgets on the dashboard.
 This app is a starting template that can be extended to fit real-world lead management use cases.

 ## Features